 - 3 raw egg yolks

-Add the egg yolks one at a time, mixing thoroughly after each addition.
+Add the egg yolks one at a time, beating after each addition to fully incorporate them.

 - dough from Step 1